mikegagnon/tic-tac-toe/README.md

 <img src="crystal-balls-4.png">

-#### Numeric values instead of crystal balls
+### Score values instead of crystal balls

-In order to turn our crystal-ball algorithm into an algorithm a computer can understand, we replace crystal balls with numeric values.
+In order to turn our crystal-ball algorithm into an algorithm a computer can understand, we replace crystal balls with score values.

 <img src="crystal-balls-5.png">